Did you mask your network as well during COVID-19?

 To protect their privacy, individuals in all levels of management have to be extremely mindful prior to opening messages or cautions.
 Also, as we presently know, people ought to be similarly mindful when reacting to video conferencing meeting solicitations.
 Straightforward thumb-rule: When in uncertainty, simply don’t open.

 COVID-19 has affected millions of people around the world, while its long-term impact remains to be seen.
-Phishing is a serious threat that can cost individuals and companies both money and peace of mind.
+Phishing is an extremely dangerous threat that can cause serious credibility, integrity, and confidential issues that will end up making your company lose trust.
 Hackers are always changing tactics to exploit our greatest vulnerabilities.
 To stay ahead of these criminals, we have to be vigilant, especially during the pandemic.